galenhuntington/etr/README.md

 only recommended.

-2. The version of GHC I developed this under, 6.10.1, had a defective implementation of the Integer `gcd` algorithm, which ultimately exacted a significant performance cost.
+2. The version of GHC I developed this under, 6.10.1, had a defective implementation of the `Integer` GCD algorithm, which ultimately exacted a significant performance cost.
 As such, I wrote a substitute function using a "backdoor" into the GHC codebase to make it as efficient as it should be.
 This backdoor no longer works, and is [no longer